janrth/UK_traffic_data/README.md

 - `XG Boost`

 Using hyperopt (http://hyperopt.github.io/hyperopt/), a bayesian hyper-parameter optimizer, I tunned all models and picked the winner based on the ROC AUC score.
-I was also looking for the best cut-off value by using the geometric mean (most left point on the ROC AUC curve).
+I was also looking for the best cut-off value by using the geometric mean (optimal point on the ROC AUC curve).

 Spoiler: The XG Boost model is the (current) winner with a ROC AUC score of .78.